Sambhavanatha

 Sambhavanatha was the third Jain tirthankara (omniscient teaching god) of the present age (Avasarpini).
-Sambhavanatha was born to King Jitari and Queen Susena at Sravasti.
+Sambhavanatha was born to King Jitari and Queen Susena at Shravasti.
 His birth date was the fourteenth day of the Margshrsha shukla month of the Indian calendar.
 Like all arihant (omniscient beings), Sambhavanatha at the end of his life destroyed all associated karmas and attained moksha (liberation).

 Life

 Sambhavanatha was the third tirthankara (omniscient Jain teacher) of the present age (Avasarpini).
 He was born to King Jitārī and Queen Susena at Sravasti. in the Ikshvaku dynasty.
-His height was 400 dhanusa (1,200 meters).
+His height was 400 bows (1,200 meters).
+He is said to have lived for 6,000,000 purva.
 Sambavanatha is associated with Horse emblem, Sala tree, Trimukha (three-faced) Yaksha and Prajnapthi & Duritari Yakshi.

 According to Jain text Uttarapurāṇa, Sambhavanatha possessed three types of knowledge from birth.

+Sambhavanatha is said to have been born 30 lakh crore sagara after his predecessor, Ajitanatha.
+His successor, Abhinandananatha, is said to have been born 10 lakh crore sagara after him.

 Prayer

 Svayambhustotra by Acarya Samantabhadra is the adoration of twenty-four tirthankaras.
 Its five slokas (aphorisms) adore the qualities of Sambhavanātha.